Fernando and Humberto Campana Brothers "Blow Up" Citrus Basket Bowl for Alessi

 Campana Brothers

-The Campana Brothers are among Brazil’s foremost contemporary furniture designers.
-Inspired by their country’s vernacular culture, Humberto and Fernando Campana combine everyday objects in unexpected ways, often waste materials like rope, cardboard, plastic tubing, and aluminum wire, to make their singular creations.
+The Campana Brothers were among Brazil’s foremost contemporary furniture designers.
+Inspired by their country’s vernacular culture, Humberto and Fernando Campana (b.
+1953; 1961–2022) combined everyday objects in unexpected ways — often waste materials like rope, cardboard, plastic tubing, and aluminum wire — to make their singular chairs, decor, lighting and other items.
 Their designs have been manufactured by such companies as Alessi, Swarovski and Cappellini.
-And they have received numerous honors, including being named Designer of the Year both at Design Miami in 2008, and by Maison & Objet in Paris in 2012.
+And they received numerous honors, including being named Designer of the Year both at Design Miami in 2008, and by Maison & Objet in Paris in 2012.

 By 1997, some of the Campanas’ pieces were being produced and sold in Italy, including the Edra Vermelha armchair, constructed of cord handwoven around a steel frame.
 In 1998, the brothers became the first Brazilian designers to have their work exhibited at the Museum of Modern Art in New York.
 Today their furniture is included in MoMA’s permanent collection and in those of numerous other major institutions, such as the Metropolitan Museum of Art, the Philadelphia Museum of Art, and the Vitra Design Museum.

-On 1stDibs, find a collection of Campana Brothers chairs, case pieces and other furniture.
+On 1stDibs, find a collection of Campana Brothers armchairs, case pieces and other furniture.

 Late 20th Century American Post-Modern Decorative Bowls